 Santa Maria Novella has an abundance of hotels, apartments, and places to stay.
 If you want to avoid noise, you can choose stay a bit further from the train station.
 As you head to the South and towards the river Arno, there are some very appealing beautiful boutiques and higher-end hotels.

 Stay in Santa Maria Novella if you want to stay near the train station; you plan to take day trip to Tuscan towns; you travel on a budget; you are traveling with family; you travel with a car.

-Best places to stay in Santa Maria Novella:
+Best places to stay in Florence in Santa Maria Novella:

 - luxury ($$$): The Westin Excelsior, Florence